day8/re-frame/docs/Effects.md

 An effects map does not have to include the `effect key` `:db`.

-It is perfectly okay to have effects which do not cause an update to `app-db`.
+It is perfectly reasonable and valid for an event handler to return effects which do not include an update to `app-db`.

-In fact, it is perfectly okay for an event handler to return an effects of `{}`.
+In fact, it is perfectly okay for an event handler to return an effects map of `{}`.
 Slightly puzzling, but not a problem.

 ### What Makes This Work?